AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

      If this option is enabled and dimmed, your system administrator requires SSO authentication to access all public links.
 Analytics administrators can set this preference for the company, as described in [Preferences](/help/analyze/analysis-workspace/user-preferences.md).

    * **[!UICONTROL Require Password]:** Require people with the link to specify a password prior to accessing the Analysis Workspace project.
-Select this option to provide an additional level of security to your project.
+Select this option to specify a password.
+This provides an additional level of security to your project.

      If this option is enabled and dimmed, your Analytics administrator requires all public links to be password protected.
 Analytics administrators can set this preference for the company, as described in [Preferences](/help/analyze/analysis-workspace/user-preferences.md).